adityabisoi/json-hub/README.md

   -   Fork and clone the project
   -   Install and configure your [Docker](https://www.docker.com/), following [this](https://docs.docker.com/engine/install/).
   -   Rename `.env.example` to `.env`.
-  -   Install the git hook scripts
-      -  `pre-commit install` on terminal
   -   Once docker is installed run the followig commands.
       -   `docker-compose build`
       -   Once the build is complete, run `docker-compose up`